intel/gbs/docs/GBS.rst

   a.
 If you are already tracking the upstream, just configure the upstream branch name and tag format in the package-specific .gbp.conf.
   b.
 If not, import upstream source tarball with `gbs import` or add the upstream remote to your repo and start tracking that.

-2. Recommended: if you're tracking the upstream git directly, you may want to do 'pristine-tar commit <tarball> <upstream-tag>'
+2. Recommended: If you're tracking the upstream git directly, you may want to do 'pristine-tar commit <tarball> <upstream-tag>'
-3. Rebase your current development branch on the correct upstream version (i.e. rebase on the upstream tag)
+3. Rebase your current development branch on the correct upstream version (that is, rebase on the upstream tag)
 4. Remove all local patches: apply and commit them on top of your development branch and then remove the patches from the packaging directory and preferably from the spec file, too.